rails-inspire-django/django-turbo-helper/README.md

 ## Requirements

-This library is tested for Python 3.8+.
+This library requires Python 3.7+ and Django 3.0+.

 ## Installation